pyglet/pyglet/doc/internal/testing.rst

 test is active.
 2. You are running tests against currently supported Python versions.

-Ideally, you should also test against the minimum supported version (currently |min_python_version|) to make sure your changes are compatible with all supported Python versions.
+Ideally, you should also test against the minimum supported Python version (currently |min_python_version|) to make sure your changes are compatible with all supported Python versions.

 To run all tests, execute pytest in the root of the pyglet repository::